Food and garden waste (green waste)

 Get compostable liners for your benchtop caddy

 There's no need to use liners in your benchtop caddy for food scraps, and it's a good idea to try avoiding them if possible, to reduce waste.
 But if you prefer to use them, they are available for free from our customer service centre or can be purchased from most supermarkets.
-Only buy liners with the AS4736 logo pictured below, as they are made from corn starch and break down fully during the composting processor.
+Only buy lime green liners with the AS4736 logo pictured below, as they are made from corn starch and break down fully during the composting processor.

 Please visit our customer service centre to pick up free compostable liners.